 The easiest and most delicious way to enjoy green beans!
 These green beans are roasted until tender and then tossed with garlic and parmesan.
 So easy and so good.

 Serve these roasted green beans with just about any main dish.
-We love them alongside Bruschetta Baked Cod with Panko or Chicken Stroganoff.
+We love them alongside Baked Cod with Panko or Chicken Stroganoff.

 How to Shop for Green Beans